 If you are frustrated with trying to grow tasty, leafy greens in the tropic, amaranth is a plant you should start growing today.

 Harvest leaf amaranth whenever you like.
-Ok, harvest it as early as you like and definitely before it flowers (you can eat the buds though).
+Ok, harvest it as early as you like and definitely before it flowers.

 The youngest leaves have a milder flavour and are good to use in salads, the mature leaves are better cooked like spinach.
 Anything you would use spinach for, just use amaranth leaves exactly the same way.

-I always leave the two or three biggest, healthies amaranth plants in a bed alone and let them go to seed.
+I always leave the two or three biggest, healthiest amaranth plants in a bed alone and let them go to seed.

 Once the flower head has mostly dried up I cut that and shake the seeds out into a paper bag.
 That gives me thousands of amaranth seeds for the next few plantings.
 Seeds also drop on the ground as the seed heads ripen and during harvesting.